wenzeslaus/forestfrag3d/README.md

 The patch with a workaround is included in the file `r3.null.patch` and applied during compilation.
 The patch was created against trunk, revision number 69871 from July 7, 2016.

+### Other dependencies

+Several helper tools are needed such as ImageMagick and p7zip package and can be installed under Ubuntu.
+The GRASS GIS add-on modules implementing the presented methods are included in this repository and their latest versions can be obtained from the GRASS GIS Add-ons repository.
+The full list of dependencies is specified in the Dockerfile.